America B.C.: Ancient Settlers in the New World

-America B.C.: Ancient Settlers in the New World is a 1976 reference work by Barry Fell that tries to establish that North America was visited by many different European Bronze Age cultures long before either Leif Ericsson or Christopher Columbus.
+America B.C.: Ancient Settlers in the New World is a 1976 book written by Barry Fell that purports to establish that North America was visited by many different European Bronze Age cultures long before either Leif Ericsson or Christopher Columbus.

 Publication history and description

-America B.C.: Ancient Settlers in the New World was published in 1976.
+America B.C.: Ancient Settlers in the New World was first published in 1976 by Quadrangle Books.
 In the book, Barry Fell makes the argument that both archaeological discoveries in North America and examination of North American native languages such as Miꞌkmaq reveal possible links to Bronze Age European cultures, which would point to trans-Atlantic voyages by these cultures millennia before the "discovery" of North American by either 10th-century Vikings or 15th-century Spaniards.